CAMILLE SAINT-SAËNS (1835-1921)

 JOHANNE STOCKMARR (1869-1944)

-One of Denmark's leading pianists, who played frequently in Scandinavia, England and Germany, Stockmarr made relatively few recordings between about 1926 and 1942.
-An essentially complete reissue of them is included in DANACORD 442/3 together with discs by Ellegaard and Werschenska.
+Born in Denmark, Stockmarr enjoyed a long and distinguished career, but left relatively few recordings.
+An essentially complete reissue of them is divided between DANACORD 442/3 and 482/3, together with discs by Ellegaard and Werschenska.

 IGOR STRAVINSKY (1882-1971)

 Stravinsky's piano recordings include his own Capriccio for piano and orchestra, his 1925 Serenade in A, his Piano Rag Music, and the 1932 Duo Concertante with violinist Samuel Dushkin.
 All of these historic interpretations are available on EMI 54607 (two discs) and on SONY SX2K 46297 (two discs).

 An interesting but short-lived and now virtually forgotten Polish pianist who studied with Egon Petri, Szreter is represented on a two-CD Pearl set (0146) that includes the majority of his recordings.
 These were first issued by Parlophone around 1927-1930, and the repertoire is mainly Beethoven (including Concerto No.4 with Anton Rubinstein's cadenzas), Schumann, and Liszt.

 The greater part of Tagliaferro's recorded legacy exists on LP recordings.
 Her 78s (including the Reynaldo Hahn Concerto) were at one time available on two separate CDs from DANTE: HPC 088 and 095.
 A selection of them has been available on PEARL 0157.
 More recently, APR has produced a CD edition of all of Tagliaferro's solo and concerto 78s in excellent transfers by Ward Marston (APR 7312, three CDs).